AstrobioMike/AstrobioMike.github.io/unix/conda-intro.md

 (Though in this case it is going to ask us if we want to update the version we have to a newer version, **we can just hit `n` and return**.)

+As mentioned above, I prefer doing things this way so I don't have to ever bother with changing the stored channel configuration on any system I use conda on.
+Plus, this has the added benefit that I very frequently accidentally type out "conda-forage" 🙂

 **Or we can set the channels ahead of time** like the [bioconda documentation](https://bioconda.github.io/user/install.html#set-up-channels){:target="_blank"} demonstrates (when done this way, the last one we add has the highest priority):

 ```bash